salvinanto7/solar-based-automated-irrigation-system/README.md

 # Solar-Based-Automated-Irrigation-System
-A AT89C51 (8051) based project to regulate automated irragation of fields.
+An AT89C51 (8051) based project to regulate automated irragation of fields.
 The entire systrem is powered with solar enegy.
 To harvest the maximum energy from sun during day time, a solar tracker circuit is also implemented.
 ### Sub Systems:
  <ol>
   <li>Solar Tracker</li>